wemogy/documentation/docs-internal/devops/helm.md

   image: {{ .Values.image.repository }}:{{ tpl .Values.image.tag . }}
 ```

-Whenever the `tpl` function does not find a templated string but just a regular one like `latest` or `1.0.0`, it will just output these strings.
+Whenever the `tpl` function does not find a templated string but just a regular one like "latest" or "1.0.0", it will just output these strings.
 So don't worry, if someone is replacing the tempalted string with a regular one in the values.